-- 11. To assist in the prioritisation procedure a simple scoring system has been devised as follows:
+No assessment action needed while site remains in present use or undisturbed. - 2.10 To assist in the prioritisation procedure a simple scoring system has been devised as follows:

-- Likelihood of contaminants on the site:

-- 1 most unlikely
+Likelihood of contaminants on the site: 1 - most unlikely

-- 5 good chance
+5 - good chance

-- 10 known to be present
+10 - known to be present

-- Existence of receptors within area of influence:

-- 1 most unlikely
+Existence of receptors within area of influence: 1 - most unlikely

-- 5 good chance
+5 - good chance

-- 10 known to exist
+10 - known to exist

-- Likelihood of impact of contaminants on receptors (pathway):

-- 1 most unlikely
+Likelihood of impact of contaminants on receptors (pathway): 1 - most unlikely

-- 5 good chance
+5 - good chance

-- 10 certain
+10 - certain

-- 12. This is preliminary process is known as a CRP (contaminant receptor pathway) assessment.
+2.11 This is preliminary process is known as a CRP (contaminant receptor pathway) assessment.
 Initial trawls may identify sites where either particular contaminants are likely or known to exist, or sensitive receptors are known to exist.
 No assessment should be undertaken unless both are suspected or confirmed.
 Where there is doubt the situation will be kept under review.